microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00.md

 ## Success Criteria

-- Complete setup of your environment
-- Determine which SQL database offering is the best fit for the hack
+- Confirm Azure Data Factory service started with no errors
-- Estimate the size of your environment and the overall # of compute and storage nodes (No precision just concepts)
+- Share with coach the size of your environment and the overall # of compute and storage nodes (No precision just concepts)

 ## Learning Resources